 There is no limit to the amount of subcampaigns you can create in your campaign hierarchy.

 At the bottom of the page, you can click Disable if you need to remove/archive.
 This will remove the campaign from all future use in the system, but won't remove the transactions associated with it for reporting activities.
+When deciding whether to make a campaign invisible or disable it, ask whether you will need to filter by the campaign.
+Once disabled you will no longer be able to filter by the campaign's name and you cannot assign new transactions to the campaign, but the activities related will still appear in searches.

 Of Note: You cannot copy a campaign to recreate it.
 You must create a new campaign each time.